 Following his arrest, U.S. attorneys in Masri’s case described him as a proponent of a “violent, extremist ideology.”
 Prosecutors also cited the presence of jihadist literature on his personal computer and the eagerness he expressed to fight and die abroad as evidence of his danger to the public.

-In 2012, Masri pleaded guilty to charges of attempting to provide material support to a terrorist organization.sentenced to just under 10 years in prison.
+In 2012, Masri pleaded guilty to charges of attempting to provide material support to a terrorist organization.He was sentenced to just under 10 years in prison.
 At his sentencing, a judge claimed that mitigating circumstances in Masri’s life, including the recent death of his mother and his relatively young age, had reduced the length of his sentence.
 Today, Masri is serving out the remainder of his sentence at a federal prison in Minnesota.

 Masri describes himself as someone who was committed to jihadist ideology at the time that he was arrested.
 But after more than five years of incarceration, he says that his views have changed.
 Having once been infatuated with extremist groups, he says he now wants to help steer other young people away from the path he took, as well as explain to the American public what drives support for extremist groups.